Key Takeaways

 Standard general liability policies carry $1 million per occurrence and $2 million aggregate limits, which works for many small operations, but coverage gaps can appear as your business grows.
 A one-person landscaping operation starting out in Putnam County has different exposure than that same business two years later with a crew of six and a commercial equipment trailer.

 Businesses may also need to add endorsements when their services expand.
-Consider hired and non-owned auto coverage if your team drives personal vehicles across the rural two-lane routes common in counties like Webster or Nicholas, and tenant's legal liability if you operate out of a leased space in an older downtown building in cities like Martinsburg or Elkins.
+Add hired and non-owned auto coverage if your team drives personal vehicles across the rural two-lane routes common in counties like Webster or Nicholas, and tenant's legal liability if you operate out of a leased space in an older downtown building in cities like Martinsburg or Elkins.

 building icon